-Do this by inserting three more columns before E rather than by copying and pasting the cells – this way you won’t break the cell references in the combo box and the formula in cell C9.
-You can insert new column right before the existing column E by right clicking the label of column E and then selecting Insert from the menu that pops up.
+Do this by inserting three more columns before E rather than by copying and pasting the cells – this way you won't break the cell references in the dropdown box and the formula in cell C9.
+You can insert a new column right before the existing column E by right clicking the label of column E and then selecting Insert from the menu that pops up.

 Copying Leg Inputs and Calculations

-Now we can simply copy the entire column C to columns D, E, F. If your Call/Put combo box is located right over cell C3 and you do the copying separately (C to D, C to E, C to F – not C to D-F), it will also be copied.
+Now we can copy the entire column C to columns D, E, F. If your Call/Put dropdown box is located right over cell C3 and you do the copying separately (C to D, C to E, C to F – not C to D-F), it will also be copied.
 The result should look like this:

 In cell C9, the original formula is:

 (see the previous part for how we came to this formula)